 We are present.

 We even love across … threatening woods.
 Horrific bogs.
 Enraged typhoons.
 Restless moors.
 Haunted gardens.
 We love across estrangement…and sometimes fear.

 Gothic nature is usually not of a sunny or affectionate disposition.
 In fact, it is often a nature which inspires fear, horror, sometimes even loathing.
-Anyone who has experienced terror at an advancing storm, deep aversion to a bat or spider, extreme disgust as an animal relieves itself, or abject fear as a flashlight gives out—has had what might be called an “ecogothic moment.”
-Fear-filled experiences of nature (ecophobias) are commonplace, and very much a part of being human—just as much as biophilia is, a deep love and admiration for nature.
-It appears that while nature can inspire awe, heal and give us a sense of grounding in the world, it can also terrify and alienate us.
+If you have experienced terror at an advancing storm, deep aversion to a bat or spider, or abject fear as a flashlight gives out—then you’ve had what might be called an “ecogothic moment.”
+Fear-filled experiences of nature (ecophobias) are very much a part of being human.
+They are perhaps just as commonplace as biophilias: our deep loves for nature.
+While nature can inspire awe, heal and give us a sense of grounding in the world, it can also terrify and alienate us.